|

 I can help with light housework and with any challenges you are facing with the care and feeding of your newborn.
-Postpartum services include a prenatal visit to discuss your plan for the postpartum period, to discuss your anticipated needs, and so that I may familiarize myself with your home.
+Postpartum services include a prenatal visit, if applicable, to discuss your plan for the postpartum period, to discuss your anticipated needs, and so that I may familiarize myself with your home.

 Why do I need postpartum support?